dgoodine/Slogger/README.md

 Make your own color map to customize log line color by *Level* in a platform- and decorator-independent way.
 See the *ColorMap* type for more information.
 (Note: You can use the *XcodeColorsDecorator* class yourself for non-log use in your console without writing your own.)

 ### Radioactive Logging
 Radioactive logging allows logging to execute based on evaluation of an optional *override* value at logging sites.
 If the *override* value is non-nil, it is evaluated first.
-If it is less than or equal to the level of the site, the site will be logged.
-If not, logging evaluation will proceed by the normal process.
+If the level of the logging function is less than or equal to the *override* value, the site will be logged.
+If not, logging threshold evaluation will proceed by the normal process.

 As an example, imagine you have a *Request* object base class in a services implementation.
 You could define a *logOverride* property of type *Level*, defaulting to *nil*.
 In the service code that processes requests, you would then provide the value of the *logOverride* property of requests as the *override* parameter at all logging sites.
 This would cause any non-nil value in requests being processed to be used to override logging for the service.